malramsay64/phd-thesis/04_Machine_Learning/results.md

 # Results

+Using the relative orientation $\theta_{ref} - \theta_i$
+as the features, that is the input to the machine learning model.
+The orientational order parameter $O_6$ [@eq:orientational_order_parameter] had problems because it reduces 6 values to 1.
+For the Machine Learning models, rather than reducing the 6 values, instead we can use the relative orientation of each neighbour as the features for our models.

 ## Unsupervised Classification

-A significant downside to the Supervised Classification of molecules is the process of creating an already labelled dataset.
-The process of creating a dataset required a Monte-Carlo optimisation[@Jennings2015] to search for possible crystal structures.
-A alternate method of searching for structures is taking simulation configurations and using unsupervised classification
----also known as clustering--- on the configurations using each cluster as a local structure.
-The same set of configurations used for supervised classification are also used for the unsupervised classification.
+The goal of unsupervised classification is to group each the local environments of the different crystal structures into clusters with no previous knowledge of the dataset.
+Clustering does not have a single performance score like supervised clustering, and so we have to look to alternate methods of evaluating performance.
+One of these methods is the visualisation of the dataset like in @fig:order_parameter_overlap.
+Now that each local environment is described by six values, that is, represented as a point in 6D space, visualisation is trickier, now requiring the reduction of dimensions to 2.

 ### Visualisation of High Dimensional Data

-Clustering does not have a single performance score like supervised clustering, and so we have to look to alternate methods of evaluating performance.
-One of these methods is the visualisation of the dataset.
-Reducing the six dimensional dataset to two dimensions for visualisation requires a dimensionality reduction algorithm.

 The simplest method for dimensionality reduction is Principal Component Analysis (PCA).
-A linear PCA is equivalent to
+A linear PCA is matrix factorisation using Singular Value Decomposition.
-a Singular Value Decomposition matrix factorisation.
-PCA is a transformation of the data to a new coordinate system such that the greatest variance lies on the first coordinate and the second greatest variance on the second coordinate.
+PCA transforms the data to a new coordinate system such that the greatest variance lies on the first coordinate and the second greatest variance on the second coordinate.
 @Fig:dim_reduction_PCA shows the first two dimensions of the PCA